640 South State StreetDover, Delaware 19901

 pregnant or trying to get pregnant

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 You can take it with or without food.
+Do not take with grapefruit juice.
 Do not cut, crush or chew this medicine.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.

 Avoid taking antacids containing aluminum, calcium, or magnesium within 2 hours of taking this medicine.
 You can take such antacids up to 2 hours before or 2 hours after this medicine.
 Avoid taking all other medicines that reduce stomach acid.